cancjs/canc/examples/app-angular/README.md

 ## What each flavor does

-- **canc**: `orders.service-canc.ts` uses `@LegacyAsyncMethod` (TS-legacy decorator flavor from `@cancjs/decorators/legacy`) on generator methods. `orders.service-manual-canc.ts` shows the equivalent non-decorator path: explicit `cancAsync(gen, this)` wiring in the constructor.
+- **canc**: `orders.service-canc.ts` uses `@AsyncMethod` (TS-legacy decorator flavor from `@cancjs/decorators/legacy`) on generator methods. `orders.service-manual-canc.ts` shows the equivalent non-decorator path: explicit `cancAsync(gen, this)` wiring in the constructor.
 Both return `CancelablePromise`, so `detail-pane.component-canc.ts` can hold the promise and cancel it on row selection change or component destroy.
-An `abortable()` helper wraps the mock API call to wire `AbortSignal` cancellation.
+Each mock API call is wrapped with toolbox `cancelify`, which wires `AbortSignal` cancellation without any hand-built promise machinery.
 - **vanilla**: `orders.service-vanilla.ts` is plain async methods with no cancellation. `detail-pane.component-vanilla.ts` implements a request-id staleness guard to discard stale results — a manual workaround for the race.
 Switching the `ORDERS_SERVICE` DI token in the test shows both flavors against identical components.

 ## Files to diff